dikortis/LetsTalkETC/Episodes/Episode_6.md

-in at that massive level until the stability reliability is absolutely there unquestionable and then until the hash rate is higher so so what I want to say to jazz also was he's worried about the innovational that will let's get the thing working first you'll probably see
+in at that massive level until the stability reliability is absolutely there unquestionable and then until the hash rate is higher so what I want to say to jazz also was he's worried about the innovational that will let's get the thing working first you'll probably see